Build vs. Buy, that’s the problem.

 Any tool you use, no matter how amazing it is, will not magically solve all your problems.
 It’s always gonna be as good as the user who’s using it.

 That’s why I like to pick companies that also invest in their users’ education.
-Whatever it’s blog posts, video courses, webinars, 1-to-1 training, be sure they’re not selling you just software but also a path to grow your marketing and sales team into lead scoring experts.
+Whether it’s blog posts, video courses, webinars, or 1-to-1 training, be sure they’re not selling you just software but also a path to grow your marketing and sales team into lead scoring experts.

 Get a glimpse of what lead scoring could do for your business in the next 10 minutes